mlangumier/portfolio-next/README.md

 If you are already using their related VSCode extensions, VSCode should use this project's config as a base while you're working on it.

 With these dependencies, we're marking sure that the remote repository's if formatted and homogenous.
 For that, we're using **Husky**'s pre-commit feature, which allows a script to run each time we're comming changes.
 We've also created another script in `./scripts/format.sh` that has the same purpose but that we can use anytime with `npm run check-n-format`.

+### Tailwind CSS IntelliSense

+This VSCode extension helps with auto-completion on the `className` attribute.
+In VSCode, the setting `Tailwind CSS: class attributes` allows you to add other attributes that will show auto-completion.
+You can add this project's custom attribute: `containerStyle`

 ## Deployment